Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 "and secret methods of experimental science." = m.it @unsw now i get famous (good name, but not great name; yet(oh(gudhi); i'm going to(g(h)et)to kill a (phussyḥ)tiger‽‽‽ :D)), then married(or whatever that word is), and i'm already passed 31, finally i get the money;(why)so(why)long(why)after(why)the(why)book(vvhaa)? #iwi(,)igi #iwi(7)giwi

+off with her head; alice in imaginationland jumping into my floo; harry pottery

 drink water before, and after, karma; karma before, and after, karma; /distilled|../ water is ultraprocessed bee acupuncture; not only for plants